EDITOR’S NOTE: Updated in March 2019 to reflect that the night light stopped working properly and had to be discarded.

 While this night light looks really cool, I wonder how sanitary it is.
 There is real potential for it to get … dripped on.
 Especially if this light is positioned on a toilet that boys use.
 Also, the light probably should be removed temporarily from the toilet if a stomach bug runs through your house so you avoid any unwanted splatters.
 I’ll probably use Aldi’s disinfectant wipes to clean this light when I clean the rest of the bathroom, and that should do the trick, but it still is a bit gross to think about handling the light to clean it.

 Aldi’s Special Buy (ALDI Find) Easy Home Motion-Activated LED Toilet Bowl Night Light is a novel addition to any bathroom.
 You can set it to stay one color or to cycle through eight different colors, which is more fun.
 There is an ick factor because the light hooks into the toilet bowl, which means there is a good chance that it will get peed on, especially if boys use the toilet.
 The light and its battery compartment can be cleaned with a sponge or towel and mild detergent or disinfectant wipes.
-We’ll see how this holds up over time.
+Sadly, this night light only served us for about five months before the light stopped showing all colors, weakened, and then stopped working.
+Because there is no warranty, my light ended up in the trash.